kudobuilder/kudo/keps/0023-enable-disable-features.md

               - mirror-maker
 ```

-If the `spec.parameter` is `"true"`, feature task acts like `Apply` task, applies the provided resources and waits for them to become healthy.
+If the `spec.parameter` is `"true"`, `Toggle` task acts like `Apply` task, applies the provided resources and waits for them to become healthy.
 If the `spec.parameter` is `"false"` it acts like a `Delete` task, deleting the resources.
-In case, the value is `false` it will delete the resources rendered by `mirror-maker.yaml` and `mirror-maker-cm.yaml`.

-In case the parameter value is **true**:

-If there are objects to created the Task will be marked successful, once those are created.
-If there are no objects to be created the Task will be marked as successful.

-In case the parameter value is **false**:

-If there are objects to be deleted the Task will be marked as successful, once those are marked for Deletion.
-If there are no objects to be deleted the Task will be marked as successful.

 ### Limitations

-However the `Feature` task will have limitations like:
+However the `Toggle` task will have limitations like:

 - KUDO Operator must define the parameter which will be evaluated as a boolean.
 - The defined parameter must evaluate to a boolean value
 - Multiple parameters can trigger the same plan, but only one parameter will be evaluated

 For the last use case, e.g., we can have a parameter `MIRROR_MAKER_MEM` which triggers the `mirror-maker-plan` but
-the parameter which will decide in `Feature Task` if the kubernetes objects are created/updated or deleted will be `MIRROR_MAKER_ENABLED`
+the parameter which will decide in `Toggle Task` if the kubernetes objects are created/updated or deleted will be `MIRROR_MAKER_ENABLED`

 ## Alternatives